-In this task same output as above can be obtained only for particular service.
-Its as good as grepping out that service line from above output.
-This task can be accomplished by using service name as argument to –list option.
+In this task the same output as above can be obtained only for a particular service.
+It is as good as grepping out that service line from the above output.
+This task can be accomplished by using the service name as an argument to

 3. Enable service at certain/all run levels :

-Lets see how to enable service for particular/all run level.
-For this task you need to specify levels (–level) on which services needs to enable, followed by service name and lastly on state.
+Let’s see how to enable service for a particular/all run level.
+For this task, you need to specify levels (

 # chkconfig --level 34 autofs on

 In above example we are enabling autofs service in run level 3 and 4.

 To enable it in all run levels i.e. 2,3,4,5 you can skip

 # chkconfig autofs on

 The above example enables

 autofs system service at all run levels.
 You can verify if the service state is set properly as specified in the command, by viewing